nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 }

-# Function to collapse the samples in an oTU table with a defined function(fun)
+# Function to collapse samples in a feature table with a defined function(fun)
 # based on a group in metadata
-collapse_samples <- function(taxon_table,metadata,group,fun=sum,
+collapse_samples <- function(taxon_table, metadata, group, fun=sum, convertToRelativeAbundance=FALSE){
-                             convertToRelativeAbundance=FALSE){
-  # function to collapse the samples in an oTU table with a defined function(fun)  based on a group in metadata

   # taxon_table [MATRIX] - a matrix count table with samples as rows and features/OTUs as columns
   # metadata [DATAFRAME] - a dataframe to containing the group to collapse samples by.
   #                        Sample names must be the rownames of the metadata
-  # group [STRING] - an independent factor variable within the metadata to collapse the samples by
+  # group [STRING] - variable / column within the metadata to collapse samples by
-  # fun   [FUNCTION] - a function without brackets to apply in order to collapse the samples
+  # fun   [FUNCTION] - function (without brackets) to apply in order to collapse samples
-  # convertToRelativeAbundance [BOOLEAN] - a boolean set to TRUE OR FALSE if the taxon_table shout
+  # convertToRelativeAbundance [BOOLEAN] - should the value in the taxon table be converted
-  #                                        be converted to relative abundance default is FALSE.
+  #                                        to per sample relave abundance values?
+Default: FALSE.

   common.ids <- intersect(rownames(taxon_table),rownames(metadata))
   metadata <- droplevels(metadata[common.ids,,drop=FALSE])